Kenny Atkinson: Los Angeles Clippers (2020–2021)

 On November 16, 2020, Atkinson was hired as an assistant coach for the Los Angeles Clippers under head coach Tyronn Lue.

-Golden State Warriors (2021–present)
+Golden State Warriors (2021–2024)

 On August 13, 2021, the Golden State Warriors hired Atkinson as an assistant coach.
 He won his first NBA championship as the Warriors defeated the Boston Celtics in six games in the 2022 NBA Finals.
-During the NBA Finals the Charlotte Hornets offered Atkinson the position of head coach, but he reportedly turned it down after winning the championship.
+During the NBA Finals, the Charlotte Hornets offered Atkinson the position of head coach, but he reportedly turned it down after informally agreeing to take the job.
+On February 12, 2024, Atkinson coached the Warriors to a 129–107 victory against the Utah Jazz while head coach Steve Kerr attended Dejan Milojević's funeral in Serbia.

+Cleveland Cavaliers (2024–present)

+On June 28, 2024, Atkinson was hired by the Cleveland Cavaliers as head coach.
+The Cavaliers started the 2024–25 season with one of the longest winning streaks in NBA history, winning their first 15 games, which made Atkinson the only head coach in NBA history to win the first 15 games to start a tenure with a franchise, as Cleveland would not suffer their first loss until November 19 on the road against the defending champion, the Boston Celtics.

+In April 2025, Atkinson won the NBCA Coach of the Year Award after he led the Cavaliers to a 64–18 record during the regular season.
+On May 5, he was named NBA Coach of the Year.